gvwilson/browsercast/CONTRIBUTING.md

 If a slide has audio, it will move to the next slide only after the audio ends.
 Similarly, the user can still manually interact with the audio playback bar and jump through the audio if needed.

+When the end of the presentation is reached, autoplay will finish showing the last slide then turn off the autoplay toggle and bring the other elements back into view.

 Things to improve/fix:
 - When you first toggle autoplay on, the first slide will remain in view for 6 seconds,